Dan Devine: Notre Dame

-Devine had been a leading candidate for the head coaching job at Notre Dame in 1964, when Ara Parseghian was hired.
+Devine had been a leading candidate for the head coaching job at Notre Dame in 1964 when Ara Parseghian was hired.
 When approached for the job following Parseghian's resignation a decade later, Devine accepted immediately, joking that it was probably the shortest job interview in history.

 In his six seasons at Notre Dame, Devine compiled a 53–16–1 mark (.764).
-His lasting achievement came midway through this run, when the Fighting Irish won the 1977 national championship, led by junior quarterback Joe Montana.
-The regular season was highlighted by the Irish's 21–17 come-from-behind win over Clemson at Death Valley, when Devine repeatedly gave the middle finger salute to the raucous home crowd.
+His lasting achievement came midway through this run when the Fighting Irish won the 1977 national championship, led by junior quarterback Joe Montana.
+The regular season was highlighted by the Irish's 21–17 come-from-behind win over Clemson at Death Valley when Devine repeatedly gave the middle finger salute to the raucous home crowd.

 The championship season was completed with a convincing 38–10 win in the 1978 Cotton Bowl Classic over previously top-ranked Texas, led by Heisman Trophy winner Earl Campbell.
 The win vaulted the Irish from fifth to first in the polls.

-Earlier in the season, before the annual game against USC, played at home on October 22, Devine changed the team's jerseys from navy blue & white to kelly green & gold, which would remain for the rest of his time at the school.
+Earlier in the season, before the annual game against USC on October 22, Devine changed the team's home jerseys from navy blue & white to kelly green & gold, which would remain for the rest of his time at the school.

-He also added names to the players' jerseys on a permanent basis when he took over at Notre Dame.
+Devine also added names to the players' jerseys on a permanent basis when he took over at Notre Dame.
 Previously, names had been included on jerseys only during bowl games.
 (The traditional navy blue & white jerseys without names returned in the 1980s under Lou Holtz.)

 Devine's teams won three bowl games, including consecutive Cotton Bowl Classics.
 In the 1979 Cotton Bowl Classic, the Irish trailed 34–12 with 7:27 remaining in the game.
-They rallied for 23 unanswered points behind ailing senior quarterback Joe Montana for an incredible 35–34 victory over Houston.
+They rallied for 23 unanswered points behind ailing senior quarterback Joe Montana for a 35–34 victory over Houston.
 The game, played in an unseasonal storm of freezing sleet and rain, became part of college football folklore, referred to as the Chicken Soup Game.